GroupXyz2/newscompiler/readme.md

 ## Status

-Cecause my pc can't handle large language models this project is paused for now.
+Because my pc can't handle large language models this project is paused for now.